veronicatesei/hcl-universal-orchestrator-chart/README.md

 ## Accessing the container images

 You do not need a license key to access the container images.
-Instead, use the specific credentials provided for the beta program to pull the necessary images from the HCL Container Registry.
+Instead, use the same credentials you use for HCL services through OIDC provider to pull the necessary images from the HCL Container Registry.
 The images are as follows:

 Core: